Dynamics, data and reconstruction: Abstract

 \section{Abstract}

-Data-driven learning is prevalent in many fields of science, mathematics and engineering.
-The goal of data-driven learning of dynamical systems is to interpret timeseries as a continuous observation of an underlying dynamical system.
-This task is not well-posed for a variety of reasons.
-A dynamical system may have multiple sub-systems co-existing within it.
-The nature of the dataset depends on the portion of the phase space being viewed, and may thus be confined to a sub-system.
-Secondly these sub-systems may be topologically inter-weaved, so may be inseparable computationally.
-Thirdly, two timeseries sampled separately from different dynamical systems may be close or even indistinguishable.
-Thus a timeseries may not have a unique source.
+The goal of data-driven learning of dynamical systems is to interpret time series as a continuous observation of an underlying dynamical system.
+This task is not well-posed for a variety of reasons - such as multiple co-existing sub-systems, topologically inter-weaving of these sub-systems; and more importantly, the non-injectivity of the correspondence between dynamical systems and time series.
 We show how these ambiguities are circumvented if one considers dynamical systems and measurement maps collectively.
-This is made possible in a category theoretical framework, in which reconstruction is unique up to equivalences.
-Dynamical systems, observed dynamical systems, and timeseries data - each of these three collections have an extensive network of relations within them, which gives them the mathematical structure of a category.
-We show that the transformations preserve these relations, and thus have the mathematical property of being functors.
-Secondly we show that under mild conditions of consistency, reconstruction algorithms are themselves functors from the category of timeseries-data into the category of dynamical systems.
-Finally we present the task of inverting the data into dynamics, using the language of Kan extensions.
+Dynamical systems, observed dynamical systems, and time series data - each of these three collections have an extensive network of relations within them, which gives them the mathematical structure of a category.
+One of the new concepts proposed is a rigorous definition of time series data as a chain of measurement sequences with decreasing information content.
+This definition subsumes the familiar notions of sequences, time series and even subshifts.
+Using these notions it is shown that the entire process of converting an observed dynamical systems into a time series object is functorial, and passes through a number of phases each bearing its own categorical structure.
+This discovery sheds new light on the nature of reconstruction algorithms.
+Under mild conditions of consistency, reconstruction itself is shown to be functorial operation.
+This provides a new category theoretic perspective on the nature and limits of reconstruction.

 \begin{AMS} 18D25, 18A40, 37M99, 18F60, 37M22, 18A32, 18A25, 37M10 \end{AMS}